origin-space/originui/docs/use-file-upload.md

 A flexible and feature-rich React hook for handling file uploads with drag-and-drop support, file validation, and preview generation.

+> **Note:** This hook provides a solid foundation for file uploads but is designed to be extended.
+You can build upon it to implement additional features like pause/resume functionality, chunked uploads, retry mechanisms, or integration with specific backend services.

 ## Features

 - 📁 Single or multiple file uploads